Developer-Nijat/react-translatable-input-component/README.md

 # React - Translatable Input Component
-A React Native input component that manages multiple languages.
+A React input component that manages multiple languages.

 * The values object